 For the most current course requirements, please refer to the Dietrich School of Arts & Sciences Undergraduate Studies Department's program requirements sheet for the Museum Studies major.

-Students in the Museum Studies program have the opportunity to enroll in HAA1019 Curatorial Development and/or HAA1020 Exhibition Development, to contribute to the realization of a public exhibition at the University Art Gallery.
-Previous exhibitions are listed below:
+Students in the Museum Studies program have the opportunity to enroll in HAA1019 Curatorial Development (Spring) and/or HAA1020 Exhibition Development (Fall), to contribute to the realization of a public-facing project.
+Previous exhibitions and other projects are listed below:

 2023 Printing Culture: Gráfica de Puerto Rico, 1958-63